 If there’s one aspect of this season that excels, it’s the drinks.
-The warm ones, the fizzy ones, the “OK I deserve this” ones… Basically, the whole comforting ritual of holding something delicious while the weather decides what it’s doing.
+This season features a variety of drinks, including warm ones, fizzy ones, and those that make you think, “OK, I deserve this.”
+Basically, the whole comforting ritual of holding something delicious while the weather decides what it’s doing.

 This season’s drinks trend isn’t about looking aesthetic on Instagram.
 It’s about comfort, fun flavour twists, and giving yourself a little treat when life feels a bit extra.
 Think of it as your personal warm hug in a mug.